 This is USDA certified coffee.
 This indicates its natural origin and cultivation in environmentally friendly soils without the use of chemicals.

-This coffee is well suited for brewing in a French press.
+This dark roast coffee is well suited for brewing in a French press.
 Some varieties of coffee have a pronounced bitterness when brewed this way.
 Despite their dark roast, beans from Real Good Coffee are hardly bitter at all.

 8. Eight O’Clock – Best Coffee Beans for Pour Over